rohan007654/MachineLearning-Internship/README.md

 This project is part of a Machine Learning Internship.

-The objective of this project is to build a Machine Learning model that can classify SMS messages as Spam or Not Spam (Ham).
+The objective of this project is to build a Machine Learning model that can classify SMS messages as Spam or Not Spam (Ham)

----

-## 📂 Project Structure

-MachineLearning-Internship-Project/
-├── data/
-│   └── spam.csv
-├── spam_classifier.py
-├── requirements.txt
-└── README.md

 ---